nextdorf/matrix-functions/typst/matrix-functions-docu.typ

   $ouset(=, #ref(<sin-ab>), &) vec(2cos(a), -1)$
 ]

-From this we can construct a difference equation which shifts $sin$ by $a$.
+From this we can construct a difference equation which shifts $sin x$ by $a$.

 #eq(numberlast: true)[
   $vec(sin x, sin(x-a)) =& underbrace(mat(2cos a, -1; 1, 0), =: M(a)) vec(sin(x-a), sin(x-2a))$